percona/pxb-docs/docs/xbcloud/xbcloud.md

 ## Supported Cloud Storage Types

 Swift was the only option for storing backups in cloud storage until *Percona XtraBackup 2.4.14*.

-Currently, the xbcloud binary supports [Amazon S3](#creating-a-full-backup-with-amazon-s3), [Azure](xbcloud_azure.md#xbcloud-azure), [MinIO](#creating-a-full-backup-with-minio) and [Google Cloud Storage](#creating-a-full-backup-with-google-cloud-storage).
+The xbcloud binary supports [Amazon S3](#creating-a-full-backup-with-amazon-s3), [Azure](xbcloud_azure.md#xbcloud-azure), [MinIO](#creating-a-full-backup-with-minio) and [Google Cloud Storage](#creating-a-full-backup-with-google-cloud-storage).
 Amazon S3-compatible cloud storage types, such as Wasabi and Digital Ocean Spaces, are also supported.
+The xbcloud binary should work with other S3-compatible storage options.

 !!! admonition "See also"